-If you have a cap gap, but your employer has filed your cap-subject H-1B petition while you are on active OPT status, or during your 60 day grace period, then your legal stay may be extended until September 30.
+If your employer has filed your cap-subject H-1B petition for you, and it has been selected for processing, but you have a cap-gap, your stay may be extended until September 30.

-- Your H-1B must have been filed on the basis of change of status, not consular processing.
+- Your H-1B petition must have been filed on the basis of change of status, not consular processing.

 - If your H-1B petition is rejected or denied, and your OPT EAD has already expired, you will begin your 60-day grace period.
 You must stop working.

 - Your OPT Cap-Gap extension lasts only through September 30.
 If your H-1B is still pending on October 1, you must stop working until the H-1B is approved and becomes effective.

 - If your H-1B petition is not subject to the cap, you are not eligible for the OPT Cap-Gap Extension.
 Your H-1B must become effective no later than the day after your OPT expires in order to maintain your employment authorization.

 You may request an updated Form I-20 from ISSS to document your OPT Cap-Gap Extension.
 Please allow at least two weeks for processing.

 Complete the Cap Gap Extension Request record.
 In the record, upload: